I live far away from Fremont. Am I obligated to come to the 42 campus to study in person?

-We have 1024 work stations for the time being, but we want the best.
+We have around 1000 work stations for the time being, but we want the best.
 That could be less than the number of work stations that we have or more, it all depends on how many students we see who are able to adapt to our particular pedagogy and work hard.

 Do we have to sign some kind of contract at the beginning of the school, where you are going to ask us for money in 5 years?

 No. 42 is free-of-charge before, during and after you study here.
 There are no hidden tuition fees.

 Does 42 stake an Intellectual Property rights claim for any code that I produce while in the training facility?